ChrisSantosLang/redscience/docs/source/releases/games.rst

   Phase 3: Option to pass, only chaos unlocked.

 3P-BoS:
-  3 boards of 2x2x1 squares: (1,1) exclusive to black on all three, (1,2) exclusive to white on 1 and 2, (2,2) exclusive
-  to white on 3, (2,1) exclusive to pink on 1 and 3, (2,2)
+  Played on 3 boards of 2x2x1 squares: (1,1) exclusive to black on all three, (1,2) exclusive to white on 1 and 2, (2,2) exclusive to white on 3, (2,1) exclusive to pink on 1 and 3, (2,2)
   exclusive to pink on 2, remaining spaces exclusive to chaos;